Causes of Obsessive-Compulsive Disorder

 There is growing evidence that obsessive-compulsive disorder represents abnormal functioning of brain circuitry, probably involving a part of the brain called the striatum.

 Brain imaging studies using a technique called positron emission tomography (PET) have compared people with and without obsessive-compulsive disorder.
-Those with the condition have patterns of brain activity that differ from people with other mental illnesses or people with no mental illness at all.
+Those with the condition have patterns of brain activity that differ from people with other mental illnesses or from people with no mental illness at all.

-Obsessive-compulsive disorder is not caused by family problems or by attitudes learned in childhood, such as an inordinate emphasis on cleanliness, or a belief that certain thoughts are dangerous or unacceptable.
+Obsessive-compulsive disorder is not caused by family problems or by attitudes learned in childhood, such as an inordinate emphasis on cleanliness or a belief that certain thoughts are dangerous or unacceptable.

 Written by/reviewed by: Arthur Schoenstadt, MD